IIIF/website/source/get-started/training/online-training.md

 ## Diversity fellowship tickets

 We are committed to inclusivity and reducing barriers to learning about the Framework.
-If you do not have funding to attend a workshop and count yourself among an under-represented gruop (racial, ethnic, national origin, sexual orientation, gender identity, mental or physical disability, or others) you may register for a free fellowship seat.
+If you do not have funding to attend a workshop and count yourself among an under-represented group (racial, ethnic, national origin, sexual orientation, gender identity, mental or physical disability, or others) you may register for a discounted fellowship seat.

 Diversity fellowship tickets are available via the honor system; we do not require documentation to claim these tickets.
+If the nominal fee for fellowship tickets is cost prohibitive please email [staff@iiif.io](mailto:staff@iiif.io).
 To register for a fellowship ticket, select the “fellowship ticket” option on Eventbrite.

 ## Register for an upcoming workshop